Some posts contain compensated links. Please read this disclaimer for more info.

 This street will amaze even the most exigent visitors with its kilometers long line of Art Nouveau buildings and its excellent restaurants, terraces, and bars.
 Walking up the street, you’ll stumble upon the Moskovits Miksa Palace, one of the most beautiful buildings in Oradea, with its blue walls.

 Finish your day off with a delicious dinner, and don’t forget to try the iconic gulas soup at Cyrano restaurant.

 Today will be a mix of history and relaxation because nobody wants to spend all the time walking around, right?

-Start your day with a stroll on the kilometers long riverfront, wherein the central section one can admire dozens of types of blooming tulips and many other flowers and trees.
-Stop for coffee at Snooz Caffe, or just wander around towards the Oradea Citadel.
+Start your day with a stroll on the kilometers long riverfront, wherein the central section can admire dozens of types of blooming tulips and many other flowers and trees.
+Stop for coffee at Snooz Caffe, or wander around towards the Oradea Citadel.

-The Medieval Citadel with its Cathedral, Princely Palace and Museum will take a bit of your time to explore.
-But it will all be worth it judging by its impressive history.
+The Medieval Citadel with its Cathedral, Princely Palace, and Museum will take a bit of your time to explore.
+But it will all be worth it, judging by its impressive history.